 Welcome to the Chicago Elections Database how-to page.
-We are glad you are here to use our online tool for analyzing Chicago politics.
+We are glad you are here to use the online tool we have developed for analyzing Chicago politics.

 In the “Search race or candidate” box at the top left, begin by typing in the name of a candidate, office type, election type, or year of election.